andraugust/andraugust.github.io/stat_thermo.md

 ### Interacting Systems

 Suppose that two thermodynamic systems interact by exchanging something with each other.
 "Something" could be energy, particles, volume, or any other macroscopic quantity that's exchangeable.
-The question of this section is: after the systems interact for a while, what's their macrostate?
+The question of this section is: after the systems interact for a while, what macrostate do we expect to observe for each of them?

 __Energy Exchange.__ To start, consider two systems that exchange energy.
-The energy could be exchanged in any number of ways at the microscopic level, but for the purposes of this analysis all we care about is that
+Energy could be exchanged in any number of ways at the microscopic level, but for the purposes of this analysis all we care about is that

-* It's the only thing that's exchanged (particles and volume, for example, stay constant).
+* Energy is the only thing exchanged (particles and volume, for example, stay constant).
 * Total energy is conserved.
 * The microstate associated with each energy macrostate is uniformly random in the sense of the ergodic hypothesis.